Recipes

 6

-Allow to cool and enjoy
+Allow to cool

 Let the muffins cool on a wire rack before tasting.